OCP Data Privacy Policy

 1.2.

-To ensure that Data Controller’s instructions in respect of any Personal Data can be carried out as required under this Agreement, Omilia shall have in place appropriate processes and any associated technical measures that will ensure that Data Controller ’s instructions can be complied with, including the following:
+To ensure that Data Controller’s instructions in respect of any Personal Data can be carried out as required under this Agreement, Omilia has in place appropriate processes and any associated technical measures that ensures that Data Controller ’s instructions can be complied with, including the following:

 1.2.1.

-Requests by individual Data Subject to Data Controller, or any exercise of privacy rights, in respect of their Personal Data from time to time can be implemented;
+Requests by individual Data Subject to Data Controller, or any exercise, from time to time, of privacy rights in respect of their Personal Data, can be implemented;

 1.2.2.

-Provision of appropriate interfaces or support for other processes of Data Controller in ensuring information is provided to Data Subjects as required by the GDPR and the applicable national Privacy Law;
+Provision of appropriate interfaces or support for other processes of Data Controller in ensuring information is provided to Data Subjects as required by the applicable Privacy Legislation;

 1.2.3.

-Updating, amending or correcting the Personal Data of any individual upon request of Data Controller from time to time;
+Updating, amending, or correcting the Personal Data of any individual upon request from time to time of the Data Controller;

 1.2.4.

-Cancelling or blocking access to any Personal Data upon receipt of instructions from Data Controller;
+Cancelling or blocking access to any Personal Data upon receipt of instructions from the Data Controller;

 1.2.5.